How siponimod works

 Novartis announced positive results from a Phase 3 study (NCT01665144) called EXPAND.
 The randomized, double-blind, placebo-controlled trial aimed to assess the safety and effectiveness of siponimod in patients with SPMS over a three-year period, followed by an open-label extension study for up to 60 months.
-The results showed that taking siponimod twice daily significantly reduced the risk of three-month disability progression by 21 percent, compared to study participants who took a placebo.
-Additionally, siponimod showed a significant positive difference in relapses, brain volume, and number of relapses.
+The results showed that taking siponimod twice daily significantly reduced the risk of three-month disability progression by 21 percent, compared to a placebo.
+Additionally, siponimod showed a significant positive difference in terms of brain volume and number of relapses.
 Its safety and tolerance profile was comparable to similar drugs.
 The results of the EXPAND trial were presented at the 2017 American Academy of Neurology’s annual meeting.

-The most common side effects reported by study participants were headache, slowing of heart rate, dizziness, and nose and throat infections.
+The most common side effects reported by study participants were headaches, slowing of heart rate, dizziness, and nose and throat infections.

 Note: Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.